-5. Demand assumptions
+6. Demand assumptions

-5.1 Regional demand forecasts
+6.1 Regional demand forecasts

-Table 5-1 shows our assumptions for sent-out energy and summer and winter maximum demand across the 3 nodes.
+Table 6-1 shows our assumptions for sent-out energy and summer and winter maximum demand across the 2 nodes.
 These values are based on the 2014 Electricity Statement of Opportunities (ESOO) load forecasts (expected scenario, 50% PoE), distributed among the three regions in accordance with the 2012/13 actual loads after separately accounting for the Karara mining development.
 The Karara mining development is now fully operational, with a maximum demand of 70 MW and an 85% load factor.
-The load split between North Country and Muja is based on the regional boundary definition we have assumed after commissioning of MWEP, with Three Springs being part of the Muja region.
+The Muja load now includes what was previously assigned to the North Country node.